Skip to main content

 Runtimes

-Understand runtime types (General Purpose, Memory Optimized, GPU Optimized), billing in Spatial Units, and how to request compute access.
+Understand runtime types (General Purpose, Memory Optimized), billing in Spatial Units, and how to request compute access.